Madelyn Desiano

-Madelyn Marie Desiano (born February 18, 2000) is an American professional soccer player who plays as a defender for USL Super League club Spokane Zephyr FC.
-She played college soccer for the UCLA Bruins before being selected in the 2023 NWSL Draft by the Houston Dash.
+Madelyn Marie Desiano (born February 18, 2000) is an American former professional soccer player who is an assistant coach for the Pepperdine Waves women's soccer team.
+She played college soccer for the UCLA Bruins, winning the 2022 national championship.
+She was selected by the Houston Dash with the final pick of the 2023 NWSL Draft.
+She also played for Danish club Odense Boldklub Q and USL Super League club Spokane Zephyr.

 Early life

 Desiano was born in Mission Viejo, California and attended Aliso Niguel High School.
 She was a member of both the soccer and dance teams at Aliso Niguel.
 She played youth soccer for SoCal Blues, with which she won the 2015 ECNL U15 National Championship.

 College career

 Desiano attended University of California, Los Angeles (UCLA) and played college soccer for the UCLA Bruins from 2018 to 2022.
 In 2018, she tore her anterior cruciate ligament (ACL), and underwent knee surgery.
 In 2019, she underwent a second knee surgery.

 Desiano then made her college debut in February 2021.
 She scored her first collegiate goal on October 6, 2022, against Arizona State.
-UCLA won the 2022 NCAA Division I women's soccer tournament, as Desiano played all 110 minutes in championship match.
+UCLA won the 2022 NCAA Division I women's soccer tournament, as Desiano played all 110 minutes in the championship match.